Healthcare UX

 • Whether they felt heard, respected, and informed

-2. Focus on journey clarity, not just feature checklists
+2. Focus on patient journey clarity, not just feature checklists

-• Does the digital journey align with the physical one?
+• Does the digital patient journey align with the physical one?

-• Do patients know what to expect at each stage?
+• Do patients know what to expect at each touchpoint?

 • Can they take the next step without calling support?